 - Always use the latest version of WordPress.
-Install updates (especially security updates) immediately.
+Install software updates (especially security patches) immediately.

 - Use only necessary plugins and themes.
-The less of them you have, the more secure you are.
+The fewer of them you have, the more secure you are.
 Use only well-known plugins and themes and avoid those that are less popular.

-- Regularly scan your WordPress site with a vulnerability scanner.
+- Regularly scan your WordPress site with a vulnerability scanner for security validation.
 For example, Acunetix has many WordPress-specific checks but can also discover other generic vulnerabilities.

 Note that all the above suggestions apply also if you don’t use WordPress but you use Joomla!, Drupal, or other CMS systems.